BlokasLabs/pisound-micro-docs/docs/index.md

 You are not restricted to sticking only to one particular method of use - you can mix and match them as necessary, as long as you're not accessing the same pins in different ways at the same time.

+### Pisound Micro Mapper

+Pisound Micro Mapper lets you write up a json config to define the connected controls to Pisound Micro's I/O pins and map them MIDI messages, OSC messages, or map them directly to ALSA mixer controls such as playback volume.
+A single control can even be mapped to multiple destinations, and encoders values can also be adjusted according to changes in software, so there's no skips.
+See [pisound-micro-mapper.md](Pisound Micro Mapper) for more details.

 ### libpisoundmicro & Sysfs /sys/pisound-micro

 The Pisound Micro kernel module exposes all of the Pisound Micro I/O functionalities, including analog and encoder inputs, through a special location in `/sys/pisound-micro` - as it is all exposed through file system, regular file utilities and commands such as `echo` and `cat` can be used for configuring the Pisound Micro, as well as any file system APIs / functionality available in your software / language of choice.
+See [Sysfs Interface](sysfs-interface.md) for more information.

 To make integration to new or existing programs quick and easy, there's `libpisoundmicro` C/C++ library with bindings to other languages such as Python that exposes all the same functionality via a simple to use API.
 See [libpisoundmicro](libpisoundmicro.md) for more information.

 ### Sysfs /sys/class/gpio

-Even though this method is deprecated in favor of /dev/gpiochip* character devices and gpiod / libgpio since Linux kernel 4.8, anyone who's worked with GPIOs and Linux has come across it.
+Even though this method is deprecated in favor of /dev/gpiochip* character devices and gpiod / libgpiod since Linux kernel 4.8, anyone who's worked with GPIOs and Linux has come across it.
 It provides a simple file system tree configurable by file utilities like `echo` and `cat`, as well as file system APIs to manipulate the state of the GPIO pins.

 This method only allows using the Pisound Micro pins as digital I/O.

 See [Sysfs GPIO](sysfs-gpio.md) for more details on `/sys/class/gpio` usage.

-### /dev/gpiochip* / gpiod / libgpio
+### /dev/gpiochip* / gpiod / libgpiod

 The spiritual successor of `/sys/class/gpio` - exposing the digital I/O functionality through a character device and providing a more flexible way of configuring GPIOs through `ioctl` system calls.
-Fortunately, there's `gpiod` package as well as `libgpio` that abstract all the tricky details into a set of utility programs and easy to use C/C++ APIs with bindings to other languages.
+Fortunately, there's `gpiod` package as well as `libgpiod` that abstract all the tricky details into a set of utility programs and easy to use C/C++ APIs with bindings to other languages.

 Some utilities from `gpiod` of particular interest are `gpiodetect`, `gpioinfo`, `gpioget`, `gpioset` and `gpiomon`.
-See [gpiod](gpiod.md) for more details.
+See [gpiod](gpiod-libgpiod.md) for more details.